-An essential component of the doctoral degree is the doctoral thesis (180 sp).
+The most important component of the doctoral degree is the doctoral thesis (180 sp).
 The thesis must demonstrate that the author has the ability to independently apply scientific research methods and that he or she has a sound knowledge of the chosen field and a profound knowledge of the area of research.
 The suggested length of a doctoral thesis submitted as a monograph is 250 to 300 pages (12-point font, line spacing 1.5, not counting pages with lists).

-The doctoral thesis may be composed of a number of scientific publications or manuscripts accepted for publication that deal with the same topic and a summary of these, or a work fulfilling comparable scientific criteria.
-In principle, the publications should be peer-reviewed.
+The doctoral thesis may be composed of a sufficient number of scientific publications or manuscripts accepted for publication that deal with the same topic and a summary of these.
+As a rule, the publications are to be peer-reviewed.
 The publications submitted may be joint publications provided that the author's contribution can be clearly demonstrated.